jamescherti/org-ibullets.el/README.md

 ## Alternatives

 - [org-superstar](https://github.com/integral-dw/org-superstar-mode): A more complex alternative to org-ibullets that offers additional features beyond UTF-8 bullet support.
-- [org-bullets fork](https://github.com/integral-dw/org-bullets) by D. Williams.
-The org-ibullets package is based on this Williams' fork.
-- [Original org-bullets](https://github.com/sabof/org-bullets) by Sabof, the original version (unmaintained).

 ## Links